Two Florists Working

 What is a cash flow statement?

-Why you need cash flow statements
+Why do you need cash flow statements?

 What's in a cash flow statement?